Belardinelli-Lab/Gamma/README.md

 # Gamma
-When using the GammaPreproc pipeline you need the trialfun_visgam trial funtion to run the script.
+When using Gamma_TFR you need the trialfun_visgam trial function to run the script.